Council has a regulatory role in the protection of heritage places under the Resource Management Act 1991.

 Contact the Council’s Heritage Team at heritage@ccc.govt.nz.

-The schedule of significant historic heritage is contained in Appendix 9.3.7.2 of the District Plan(external link).
-Items (sites) are identified as Highly Significant (Group 1) or Significant (Group 2).
+The Schedule of Significant Historic Heritage Items is contained in Appendix 9.3.7.2 of the District Plan(external link).
+Items (sites) are identified as highly significant or significant.

-Planning Maps, which identify the location of heritage items and their settings and areas, can be accessed via links in the schedule (for heritage items) or by searching the district plan online property search(external link)
+Planning maps, which identify the location of heritage items and their settings and heritage areas, can be accessed via links in the schedules or by searching the district plan online property search(external link).

 Contact the Council’s Heritage Team at heritage@ccc.govt.nz.

-Resource consent is required for some works to heritage items scheduled in the Christchurch District Plan, while other works are permitted subject to meeting certain standards.
+Resource consent is required for some works to heritage items and settings (sites) and works on some sites in residential heritage areas, which are scheduled areas in the Christchurch District Plan.
+Other works are permitted subject to meeting certain standards.

-The rules for heritage items and heritage settings are generally contained in Chapter 9.3 of the District Plan(external link).
+The rules for protected heritage properties are generally contained in Chapter 9.3 of the District Plan(external link).

-Signs are permitted on heritage items or in heritage settings where they comply with the rules for signage in the zone(external link) and meet the permitted standards in the historic heritage rules in the District Plan.
+Signs are permitted on protected heritage properties where they comply with the rules for signage in the zone(external link) in the District Plan.

 Resource consent is required for:

-The rules vary depending on the type of work proposed, and the significance of the heritage item.
-For more information about the District Plan rules for your particular site please contact our Duty Planner via email to dutyplanner@ccc.govt.nz.
+The rules vary depending on the type of work proposed and the significance of the heritage site.
+For more information about the District Plan rules for your particular site, please contact our Duty Planner via email to dutyplanner@ccc.govt.nz.

-Advice and assistance to owners of heritage items are also available from the Council's Heritage Team at heritage@ccc.govt.nz.
+Advice to owners of heritage items is also available from the Council's Heritage Team at heritage@ccc.govt.nz.

-The Non-Heritage Fabric (P-026) [PDF, 69 KB] request form must be accompanied by an assessment from a heritage professional(external link)
+The Non-Heritage Fabric (P-026) [PDF, 69 KB] request form must be accompanied by an assessment from a heritage professional.

 Some of the heritage rules allow work to be carried out without resource consent if a heritage professional is involved.